 No, but most are.
 Typically a rate will be quoted as X% over base or LIBOR, and this in residential terms would be called a tracker mortgage.
 Fixed rate mortgages are available and for amounts under £500,000, where the lender takes the rate risk themselves, they may be advantageous.
 But mortgages where the lender passes the risk on to the borrower by using a “Swap” contract are best avoided.

 Commercial properties are far more variable than residential ones, so a valuer will be required to visit the property and write a 20-30 page report about it to the lender.
+Being commercial mortgage advisors in Bournemouth we search the entire market for you.
 Typically residential properties are not visited by a valuer today, which is why they are much cheaper than commercial valuations, which start at around £500 for a simple case, but again because of variety are not done on a fixed price but from a bespoke quotation.
 This is payable to the lender after an initial indicative offer has been accepted.